 Change View

 The Change View action is used to customize the information displayed on the APAR list.
 After answering the question, the system gives the user the option to “SAVE” the selection as a “preferred view”.
 The answer is used to filter the display to limit the entries that are included.

+If the user saves a preferred view they will be prompted if they want to use that view in the future.

 The following option is available as a filter.